michaelmob/WebMCam/README.md

 WebMCam
 =======

-Capture video in real-time and save it as a WebM.
+Capture frames in real-time and save them as WebM.

 Main Form<br/>